Funny Girl (musical): Broadway

 After 17 previews, the Broadway production opened March 26, 1964 at the Winter Garden Theatre, subsequently transferring to the Majestic Theatre and The Broadway Theatre, where it closed on July 1, 1967 to complete its total run of 1,348 performances.
 The musical was directed by Garson Kanin and choreographed by Carol Haney under the supervision of Jerome Robbins.
 In addition to Streisand and Chaplin, the original cast included Kay Medford, Danny Meehan, Jean Stapleton, and Lainie Kazan, who also served as Streisand's understudy.
 Later in the run, Streisand and Chaplin were replaced by Mimi Hines and Johnny Desmond, and Hines' husband and comedy partner Phil Ford also joined the cast.
 A young Alan Weeks portrayed Five Finger Finney and was a dancer in the original cast.

 West End

 Streisand reprised her role in the West End production at the Prince of Wales Theatre directed by Lawrence Kasha, which opened April 13, 1966.
+She insisted upon having British film and stage star Michael Craig as her leading man.
 When Streisand became pregnant and had to drop out of the show, her understudy Lisa Shane, wife of The Italian Job director Peter Collinson, took over, and continued to perform until the show closed.